LindsayHill/LindsayHill.github.io/_posts/2017-05-22-savvius-elastic.markdown

 I'm very pleased to see the continuing evolution of log &amp; data management tools, going from high-value novelty to commodity item.
 One less excuse for the foot-draggers who still don't do centralised logging.

-> Aside: Am I the only one who finds it amazing that I can order devices like this via [Amazon Prime](https://www.amazon.com/Savvius-Insight-Network-Monitoring-Appliance/dp/B016APSVP4/ref=sr_1_3?ie=UTF8&qid=1495418623&sr=8-3&keywords=savvius)?
-We've come a long way from the traditional people-intensive, slow-moving sales process.
+> ~~Aside: Am I the only one who finds it amazing that I can order devices like this via [Amazon Prime](https://www.amazon.com/Savvius-Insight-Network-Monitoring-Appliance/dp/B016APSVP4/ref=sr_1_3?ie=UTF8&qid=1495418623&sr=8-3&keywords=savvius)?~~

+**Update**: I've been informed that these are no longer available via Amazon.
+You'll need to go through the regular reseller process.